EtienneT64/my-first-website/planning/purpose.md

 H1: Service dogs

-Image grid: 6 images of service dogs in their respective career fields with links to the career example site.
+Image grid with labels: 6 images of service dogs in their respective career fields with links to the career example site.